Motion and physiological measurements for health, rehabilitation and performance analysis

-Essential part of HUMEA lab is motion capture system (Vicon Vero 1.3 and 2.2 cameras) and force plates.
-Motion capture cameras are mounted on the walls of the lab and two force platforms (AMTI OR6-7) are embedded into floor.
+Essential part of HUMEA lab is motion capture system (Vicon Vero 1.3 and 2.2 cameras) and three force plates.
+Ten motion capture cameras are available and three force platforms (AMTI OR6-7) are embedded into floor.
 Force platform setup is modifiable, enabling measurement of ground reaction forces in various movements.
 Alternatively, force measurement bench can be mounted on a force plate.

 Instrumented treadmill (Motek M-Gait) is installed into the capture volume of Vicon motion capture system.
 The treadmill enables integration of motion analysis with physiological measurements during running and walking, such as ergo-spirometry and ECG.

 Alternatively a 16-channel data logger ME6000 (Bittium, Kuopio, Finland) can be used to collect EMG.
-Furthemore, wireless Faros devices (Bittium) are available for EMG measurement outside the laboratory In addition to EMG, accelerometers, inclinometers and goniometers can be used with ME6000 data logger.
+Furthemore, wireless Faros devices (Bittium) are available for EMG measurements in field.
+In addition, accelerometers, inclinometers and goniometers can be used wirelessly.

 Two ultrasound devices: Telemed EchoBlaster 128 CEXT with sensor LV7.5/60/128-Z-2 and Telemed LS128 with sensor HL9.0/60/128Z belong to the equipment.
 Data collection of the device is synchronized with the motion capture system, enabling in vivo dynamics of muscles and tendons to be analyzed.